megalut/megalut/runs/great3/README.md

   - run_21_sim.py :
   	Hardcoded in this script are the descriptions of the structures and sizes of the datasets to be simulated, i.e.
-	the definition of the "simnames" encountered in config.py.
+	the definition of the names encountered in config.py.

   - mlconfig/
   	Files in here are configurations for the machine learning with Tenbilac.